-The thing that attracts most people into the stock market is the lure of capital gains.
-Unlike cash in a bank or bonds held to maturity, the value of your shares can go up which of course raises the value of your investment.
+The thing that attracts most people to the stock market is the lure of capital gains.
+Unlike cash in a bank or bonds held to maturity, the value of your shares can go up, which of course, raises the value of your investment.

 Share price gains and the resultant capital growth can arise in two ways:

-- His need for cash – If Mr Market needs cash then he will want to sell his shares in exchange for your cash, so he may offer you a low price to encourage you to buy.
-Alternatively, if he has too much cash he may offer to buy shares from you at a high price while he’s felling ‘flush’.
+- His need for cash – If Mr Market needs cash, then he will want to sell his shares in exchange for your cash, so he may offer you a low price to encourage you to buy.
+Alternatively, if he has too much cash, he may offer to buy shares from you at a high price while he’s feeling ‘flush’.

-- His mood, based primarily on recent news about the company and the wider economy – Most of the time Mr Market is very rational.
+- His mood, which is based on recent news about the company and the wider economy – Most of the time, Mr. Market is very rational.
 However, sometimes he gets carried away with the news of the day.
-When things are going well he may become excessively optimistic, and that optimism causes him to become greedy.
-When things are going badly for the company or the economy he may become pessimistic, and his pessimism makes him fearful of what the future might bring.
-When he’s greedy he will be willing to buy shares at a price which is obviously too high (obvious to a more level headed investor), and when he’s fearful he will sell his shares at almost any price, just to get rid of them.
+When things are going well, he may become excessively optimistic, and that optimism causes him to become greedy.
+When things are going badly for the company or the economy, he may become pessimistic, and his pessimism makes him fearful of what the future might bring.
+When he’s greedy, he will be willing to buy shares at a price that is obviously too high (obvious to a more level-headed investor), and when he’s fearful, he will sell his shares at almost any price just to get rid of them.

 Taken together, dividend income and capital growth have produced returns of around 5% a year after inflation, which is why equities are the long-term investment vehicle of choice for so many.

-To produce a portfolio which has a higher dividend yield and higher capital growth rates than the market, a defensive value investor should focus on three things:
+To produce a portfolio that has a higher dividend yield and higher capital growth rates than the market, a defensive value investor should focus on three things:

-- High yield shares – The obvious first step to getting a high yield is to invest in high yield shares.
+- High-yield shares – The obvious first step to getting a high yield is to invest in high-yield shares.
 This is the easy bit because the yield can be found in any number of newspapers or websites.
-Of course you want that dividend to actually be paid out, so you should check that the dividend is likely to be sustained over many years.
+Of course, you want that dividend to be paid, so you should check that the dividend is likely to be sustained over many years.